borgquist/airquality-dashboard-server/README.md

 You can modify the `config.json` file to:
 - Change the refresh interval
 - Adjust AQI thresholds
-- Change the color scheme
+- Configure the color scheme for AQI levels
 - Toggle display options